conan-io/conan-center-index/docs/conandata_yml_format.md

 #### Source code + license

-Certain projects provide license on its own, and released artifacts do not include it.
+Certain projects provide license on their own, and released artifacts do not include it.
 In this case, a license URL can be provided separately:

 ```
 sources: